Skip to content

 • Payment of fees: Make sure your STRATA account has sufficient funds to cover any processing or service fees.
 Fees must be paid before we will fund any real estate purchase.

-• Recorded deed: Please email NewInvestments@StrataTrust.com or mail a copy of the recorded deed to STRATA for safekeeping once it has been filed.
-The deed must reflect the owner as STRATA Trust Company Custodian FBO (Accountholder Name) IRA (Account #).
+• Recorded deed: The deed must reflect the owner as STRATA Trust Company Custodian FBO (Accountholder Name).

 Resources:

-Prohibited Transaction Self-Check Directly Owned Real Estate Checklist
+View STRATA's Directly Owned Real Estate Checklist for step-by-step instructions.